nyno-kb/python-101/_episodes/11-lists.md

 For example, you can append new items, insert items at specific positions, remove items, and change the values of existing items in a list.
 This behavior contrasts with _immutable_ data types, like integers, floats, and strings, where once created, their contents cannot be altered without creating a new object.
 (This was briefly mentioned in the lesson about [Variables and Assignment](../02-variables/index.html#use-variables-to-store-values).)

-## Lists' values can be replaced by assigning to them
+## Lists' items can be replaced by assigning to them

 Use an index expression on the left of the assignment operator (`=`) to replace a value: